Fidelisaboke/budgetron-api/README.md

 # Budgetron
 ## Project Overview
-Budgetron is a web-based personal finance management API that allows users to categorize transactions, create monthly budgets, and generate downloadable reports.
+Budgetron is a web-based personal finance management application that allows users to categorize transactions, create monthly budgets, and generate downloadable reports.

 ## Table of Contents